 Reopening the Church

-It is with great joy and excitement to know that we can begin our plans to reopen our Church for our weekday and weekend Masses, with limitations and accommodations to maintain social distancing and be mindful of everyone’s health.
+It is with great joy and excitement to know that we can soon reopen our Church.
+Our weekday morning masses have begun and those in attendance are so excited to be back.
+Our weekend Masses will begin June 6 & 7.
+All our Masses have limitations and accommodations to maintain social distancing, being mindful of everyone’s health.
 The Archdiocese has issued guidelines for reopening Masses.
 We have consulted with parish staff, school staff, along with members of our Building and Grounds and Parish Council to help identify how we can best implement the guidelines at St. Agnes.
-I want to share with you what we do know and what you can do to prepare.
-Beginning Monday some churches in the diocese are opening again with the restrictions continuing around the size or volume of the gathering.
-Here at St. Agnes we will again open the Church for Mass, but at a purposefully slower speed than other parishes, to help ensure your well being.
+I want to share with you how you can prepare yourselves to be part of our Mass once again.

 The Dispensation From Archbishop Naumann Continues